FaceShield: Defending Facial Image against Deepfake Threats: Additional Experimental Details

 \subsection{Implementation Details}

-In this paper, we use the open-source Stable Diffusion Model v1.5~\cite{Rombach_2022_CVPR}, IP-Adapter~\cite{ye2023ip} in Sec.\ref{sec:diff_attack}, and MTCNN~\cite{zhang2016joint} along with ArcFace~\cite{deng2019arcface} in Sec.\ref{sec:fe_attack}.
-All images are resized to $512 \times 512$ before processing.
-Protective noise is generated on an NVIDIA A100 (80GB), taking approximately one minute per image with our default PGD setting of 30 iterations.
+In this paper, we generate \textit{FaceShield} by utilizing the mid-layer cross-attention of the open-source Stable Diffusion Model v1.5~\cite{Rombach_2022_CVPR}, the upper part of the CLIP Image Projector in the CLIP Model~\cite{radford2021learning}, only the P-Network from the PyTorch version of MTCNN~\cite{zhang2016joint}, and two variants of ArcFace~\cite{deng2019arcface}.
+All images are resized to $512 \times 512$ before processing, and experiments are conducted on an RTX A6000.
 A more detailed description is provided in Table~\ref{table:hyper}, where the same hyperparameters are applied as in the baseline methods~\cite{liang2023adversarial,liang2023mist,salman2023raising,xue2023toward} for generating noise.

+As a result, \textit{FaceShield} achieves 24 seconds per image with only 15 GB of memory, demonstrating significantly lower resource costs compared to baseline methods, as shown in Table~\ref{table:resource}.
+This efficiency is achieved through three key optimizations: (i) Restricting the input to the Conditioned Face Attack (CFA) module, ensuring the process focuses solely on facial regions. (ii) Extracting gradients from the condition path (Fig.3 in the main paper), eliminating the need for gradient accumulation across multiple timesteps. (iii) Updating only the mid-layer of the UNet, rather than optimizing the entire network.
+These optimizations enable \textit{FaceShield} to achieve high performance with minimal computational resources.

 \myparagraph{Gaussian Blur.} To achieve more precise detection of intensity variations between adjacent pixels, we employ a $3 \times 3$ Sobel matrix.
 Its compact size ensures faster convolution operations and reduces memory consumption, which is crucial for iterative computations.
 Subsequently, a $9 \times 9$ padding is applied to the detected regions to generate thicker masks, ensuring smoother transitions during the subsequent Gaussian blur step and mitigating abrupt changes.